 We have pulled together a list of every college men's soccer camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 men’s college soccer camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps were available this summer, look no further than this free list of 2020 men’s college soccer camps and keep checking back because we'll be updating camps details as they are available.

 College men’s soccer tournaments and showcases

 For D1 programs and top schools at other division levels, club tournaments and showcases are where coaches do most of their recruiting.
 There is a wide variation in levels across clubs, and the same is true for club tournaments—that’s why athletes will want to gain a roster spot on an elite club in order to play in tournaments that attract the most college coaches.
 For coaches, this is an efficient way to recruit, since they get to see many top-level athletes in one place playing against strong competition.
 US Youth Soccer and US Club Soccer both offer a lengthy list of tournaments held throughout the year, while GotSoccer provides a ranking of the best club tournaments.
 Check out some of the biggest club soccer tournaments in the country: